pyscaffold/pyscaffoldext-dsproject/README.md

 # pyscaffoldext-dsproject

 [PyScaffold] extension tailored for *Data Science* projects.
 This extension is inspired by [cookiecutter-data-science] and enhanced in many ways.
+The main differences are that it:
+1. advocates a proper Python package structure that can be shipped and distributed,
+2. uses a [conda] environment instead of something `virtualenv` based and is thus more suitable for data science projects.
+3. has tons more default configuration for [Sphinx], [py.test], [pre-commit], etc. to foster clean coding and best practices.

-The final layout looks like:
+The final directory structure looks like:
 ```
 ├── AUTHORS.rst             <- List of developers and maintainers.
 ├── CHANGELOG.rst           <- Changelog to keep track of new features and fixes between versions.